Epsom Salt for skin problems, medical uses, nail fungus, athlete's foot, laxative, muscle aches and

 Although there is a great deal of historical and anecdotal information on the medical uses of Epsom salt, little human research has been published.
 It is known that soaking in Epsom salt leads to absorption of magnesium and sulfate into the bloodstream.
 Topical use of Epsom salt, or soaking with Epsom salt also acts as a drying agent for the skin which can be used to benefit certain skin and nail conditions.
 The following are some potential clinical conditions where Epsom salt use could be helpful:

 Nail fungus.
 Modern medicine does not have a good, safe and effective treatment for toe nail fungus infections.
 However, the use of Epsom salt can be quite helpful in this condition and may offer a cure if done appropriately.
+Although it is very difficult to cure toe nail fungus, its use can prevent worsening.

 Athlete's Foot.
 Soaking in Epsom salt could help eliminate fungi that cause athlete's foot.
 For specific details on how to use Epsom salt for this condition, see athlete's foot.